usnistgov/oscal-xproc3/README.md

 In the File Explorer, try dragging an icon for an XPL file onto the icon for `xp3.bat`.
 (Tip: choose a pipeline whose name is in all capitals, as in 'ALL-CAPS.xpl' &mdash; explanation below.)

 Gild the lily by creating a Windows shortcut to the 'bat' file.
 This link can be placed on your Desktop or in another folder, ready to run any pipelines that happen to be dropped onto it.
 Renaming the shortcut and changing its icon are also options.
-EXTRA BONUS: a Windows `ico` file, `barreloffish.ico`, with its SVG original, is included at the top level for this purpose.

-TODO: Develop and test [./xp3.sh](./xp3.sh) so it too offers this or equivalent functionality on \*nix or Mac platforms - Appl - lettuce know &#x1F96C; if you want or can do this
+TODO: Develop and test [./xp3.sh](./xp3.sh) so it too offers this or equivalent functionality on \*nix or Mac platforms - AppleScript! - lettuce know &#x1F96C; if you want or can do this

 </details>